Last Updated on by

 Things to do along the Snaefellsnes Peninsula

-Landbrotalaug Hot Pools
+Landbrotalaug Hot Pot Springs

-The first point of interest on the Snaefellsnes Peninsula, aside from the beautiful scenery along the road, is the Landbrotalaug Hot Pools.
+The first point of interest on the Snaefellsnes Peninsula, aside from the beautiful scenery along the road, is the Landbrotalaug Hot Pot springs.
 You drive along highway 54 for about half an hour and then turn to the left of the road onto a dirt road.
 After a few minutes you will reach a parking lot where there are some toilets you could change in.
 They were kind of gross so I just changed in my car to my swimming suit, as there was no one else around!

 I found it a little confusing finding the hot pools.
 I walked over to the water and dipped my hand in and it was freezing, so I was thinking to myself where on earth are the hot springs?
 Eventually I realized it was just a couple of the pools that are hot.
 They are right under the white tap in the photo below.